-Fixed Term and Permanent Exclusions
+Suspensions and Permanent Exclusions

-Fixed term and permanent exclusions are used in response to serious incidents or persistent poor behaviour which has not improved following in-school sanctions and interventions.
+Suspensions and permanent exclusions are used in response to serious incidents or persistent poor behaviour which has not improved following in-school consequences and interventions.
 Only the Executive Headteacher (EHT) or Head of School (HoS) has the power to exclude a child from school.
 The EHT or HoS may exclude a pupil for one or more fixed periods, for up to 45 days in any one school year.
 The EHT or HoS may also exclude a pupil permanently.
-It is also possible for the EHT or HT to convert a fixed-term exclusion into a permanent exclusion if the circumstances warrant this.
+It is also possible for the EHT or HT to convert a suspension into a permanent exclusion if the circumstances warrant this.

-The decision to exclude a child (fixed term or permanent) is taken when the child:
+The decision to exclude a child (suspensions or permanent) is taken when the child:

-1. Is in response to serious breaches or persistent breaches, of the school's behaviour policy; and

-- 2. Where allowing the pupils to remain in school would seriously harm the education or welfare of the pupil or others in the school - 3.
+- 1. Is in response to serious breaches or persistent breaches, of the school's behaviour policy; and - 2.
+Where allowing the pupils to remain in school would seriously harm the education or welfare of the pupil or others in the school - 3.
 After a range of alternative strategies have been tried